neomjs/neo/resources/data/deck/learnneo/pages/guides/StateProviders.md

-View models (VMs) in Neo.mjs are state providers.

 While Components can manage their own state using the Class Config System, you want to use VMs as soon as you want to share data properties with multiple child Components.

 Rules of thumb:
-1. Leaf Components inside the Component Tree (Container items) will most likely not need a VM.
+1. Leaf Components inside the Component Tree (Container items) will not need a state provider.
-2. We can define multiple VMs as needed (they do communicate).
+2. We can define multiple state providers as needed (they do communicate).
 3. We want to define shared state data properties as low inside the component tree as possible.

-We often reference a VM as `model.Component` (the class name inside Neo.mjs), other libraries or frameworks often call them Stores.
+Other libraries or frameworks often call state providers "Stores".

-Since we also have Data Stores (tabular data), we chose to use the name VM to avoid confusion.

-## Inline Models
+## Inline State Providers
 ### Direct Bindings
 <pre data-neo>
 import Button    from '../button/Base.mjs';